Read in 5 minutes

 Mounting a File System

-To attach a file system at a specified location (mount point), use the
+To mount a file system in a given location (mount point), use the

 mount command in the following form: